 We believe in one God, eternally existing in three persons - Father, Son and Holy Spirit - who are identical in essence, equal in power and glory, and possess precisely the same attributes and perfection.
 Deuteronomy 6:4;Matthew 28:19; 2Corinthians 13:14

 We believe that the Lord Jesus Christ, the eternal Son of God, became man without ceasing to be God; that He was conceived of the Holy Spirit and born of a virgin in order that He might redeem sinful man.
-He accomplished this redemption by voluntarily giving Himself as a sinless substitutionary sacrifice on the cross thereby satisfying God’s righteous judgment against the sin of the elect.
+He accomplished this redemption by voluntarily giving Himself as a sinless substitutionary sacrifice on the cross thereby satisfying God's righteous judgment against the sin of the elect.
 He gave proof that He accomplished that redemption by His bodily resurrection from the grave.
-He commissioned His followers to make disciples, baptize them and teach them to obey all that He taught.
 He then ascended to the right hand of His Father where He intercedes on behalf of His people.
-Matthew 1:21; 28:18-20; John 1:1-2, 14, 18; 10:15; Luke 1:34; Romans 3:24-25; 5:8; 1 Peter 2:2-4
+Matthew 1:21; John 1:1-2, 14, 18; 10:15; Luke 1:34; Romans 3:24-25; 5:8; I Peter 2:2-4

-We believe that the Holy Spirit is the Divine Person who convicts the world of sin; that He alone brings new life to those who are spiritually dead; that He places all believers into the one true Church, which is the body of Christ, that He indwells them permanently, seals them unto the day of redemption; that he empowers believers to proclaim the gospel and exercise the spiritual gifts He has bestowed upon them.
+We believe that the Holy Spirit is the Divine Person who convicts the world of sin; that He alone brings new life to those who are spiritually dead; that He places all believers into the one true Church, which is the body of Christ, that He indwells them permanently, seals them unto the day of redemption, and bestows spiritual gifts upon them.
 John 3:3-8; 14:16-17; 16:7-11; I Corinthians 12:4-11; Ephesians 4:30; 5:18; Galatians 5:22-23

 We believe that all human life is sacred and in God's original design human life was created by God in His image in innocence and without sin.
 Human life is of inestimable worth in all its dimensions, including pre-born babies, the aged, the physically or mentally challenged, and every other stage or condition from conception through natural death.
 We are therefore called to defend, protect, and value all human life.
 Psalms 139